dbrewster42/java-3/src/lambda_streams/README.md

 * addAnimal(String animal)
 * lowerFirst(List l, boolean b)
 * flipAnimals(boolean b)
+* sortAnimals(boolean b)

-1. Complete all of the above instance methods, and test your methods by running all of them in the main() method of Names.
+1. Complete all of the above methods, and test your methods by running all of them in the main() method of Names.
 Display the output to the console.

-2. Refactor the above instance methods to accept lambda expressions as arguments.
-Verify your code by printing the output of the lambda expressions to the console.
+2. Refactor the methods to accept lambda expressions as arguments.
+Verify your code by printing the output of the methods to the console.

-3. Add at least 10 names to the list of names, and run all transform methods on every name in the list.
-Print the cleaned up list of names to the console.

-<h2>Bonus Functionality:</h2>
+<h2>Bonus: </h2>

-* Add your own method that accepts a lambda expression as an argument to manipulate the list of names.
+* Add your own method that accepts a lambda expression as an argument to generate a list of random animals, that gets added to the animals list.
 * Allow the sortNames() method to let users specify a custom sorting algorithm, passed in as a lambda expression.
 If no custom sorting algorithm specified, sortNames() should provide a default alphabetical sorting algorithm.

 ## ********************************